 Nexus Mutual uses a token bonding curve (also known as a continuous token model), with the price in ETH driven by two main factors:

-The capitalisation level of the mutual - the level of funds available vs. funds required to meet all claims with a certain probability.
+How much capital the mutual needs to meet all claims with a certain probability.

-For more details see our Token Model explainer page.
+For more details see our Token Model page.

 Tokens will be redeemable directly from the platform for ETH, subject to some restrictions.